amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-Shortcut is a task management system.
-It can manage dev and editing tasks easily.
+Shortcut is a task management system that can easily manage both development and editing tasks.

-Given the nature of the tasks of dev and editing need different workflows, we can create different workflow on Shortcut for them.
-And then bring them into the same Epic or Iteration easily.
+Given that the tasks of development and editing require different workflows, we can create different workflows in Shortcut for them, and then bring them into the same Epic or Iteration easily.

-This is very helpful for a multi-function team.
+This is very helpful for a team with multiple functions.

 <b>Next slide >>>>></b>
 -->